 16. Write About Your Past Successes

 You don’t have to keep a journal for it, you can just sit down at a table and remember all your breakthroughs.
 Or only the most important ones.
-Seeing yourself succeeding will definitely weaken all that frustration you feel right now and will also give you some hints about how to completely overcome it.
+Seeing yourself succeeding will definitely weaken that burden you still carry and help you overcome frustration faster.

 17. Borrow Some Enthusiasm